acidanthera/WhateverGreen/Manual/FAQ.Radeon.en.md

 - _How can I force-enable SMU firmware?_
 SMU is an IP unit present in some newer GPUs (X5000 series and newer).
 This unit is responsible for handling select power management tasks and requires a firmware to be loaded by the driver.
 The firmware is loaded when `ATY,EFIVersion` property is specified with any value (i.e. it is a GPU with Apple-made firmware) or when `Force_Load_FalconSMUFW` property is specified with `kOSBooleanTrue` value (with WEG one can also specify a single byte: `01`).

+- _How to enable the PWM backlight control of the built-in display that is directly wired to AMD Radeon RX 5000 series graphic cards?_
+First, you need to add a suitable SSDT-PNLF to enable AppleBacklightDisplay to attach the built-in display.
+Usually, you need SSDT-PNLF.aml, or SSDT-PNLF-CFL.aml if you are using Coffee Lake and newer.
+Second, add boot argument `applbkl=3` to enable the PWM backlight control ability of the AMD driver.
+Then you should be able to adjust the backlight level.
+Note that this patch is only for the display that is built-in and supports PWM backlight control, and this display is directly wired to the AMD Radeon RX 5000 series graphic cards.